Mahoning County libraries close until further notice

 YOUNGSTOWN, Ohio (WKBN) – As of April 2, all Public Library of Youngstown and Mahoning County locations will remain closed until further notice due to the state’s Stay at Home order that has been extended to May 1.

+If you don’t have a library card, you can even sign up for one.

+The library also has an app that you can download to your device and they expanded the range of their WiFi at their locations.
+That way anyone in need of internet access can get on the library’s WiFi from outside the building.

-“We want area residents to know that even though our buildings must be closed during this unprecedented situation, we’re still here for you,” Ms. Fifarek noted.
+“We want area residents to know that even though our buildings must be closed during this unprecedented situation, we’re still here for you,” said Fifarek.
 “Our community can virtually use the library anywhere with an Internet connection and computer or mobile device at LibraryVisit.org and on our social media.
 The Library is also offering online sign-up for library cards.
 A barcode will be issued soon after the application is received and can be used immediately.”

 The Library’s homepage will have a new look to change in appearance to feature up to date information and virtual programming available.